-82. Road courses
+82. Approval of courses

-The selection of any road for a course shall be approved by the ASN and with the request for such approval a detailed itinerary giving the exact distances to be covered shall be submitted.
+The selection of any course shall be approved by the ASN and with the request for such approval a detailed itinerary giving the exact distances to be covered shall be submitted.

-83. Measurement of road distances
+83. Measurement of distances

-For competitions other than record attempts, distances up to 5 kilometres shall be measured straight along the centreline of the road by a qualified surveyor.
+For competitions other than record attempts, distances up to 5 kilometres shall be measured along the centreline of the course by a qualified surveyor.
 Distances over 5 kilometres shall be determined by the official road markings or by means of an official map to a scale not less than 1:250,000.

-84. International licence for a track or an autodrome
+84. International licence for a circuit or course

-Application must be made by an ASN, to the FIA, for an international licence for a permanent or temporary track, if a record attempt is envisaged.
+Application must be made by an ASN, to the FIA, for an international licence for a permanent or temporary circuit or course, if a race or a record attempt is envisaged.

-The FIA may license a track for a record attempt or for a series of record attempts.
+The FIA may license a circuit for automobile races or a course for record attempts.